 - Taste defined: the sense of what is pleasurable or enjoyable.

-- Tautology: a statement that is always true by definition.
+- Tautology defined: a statement that is always true by definition.

 - Taxation defined: A form of extortion that governments codify as being legal and an exception to the moral rule of not initiating violence against another person’s property.